fruitcake/laravel-cors/readme.md

 ## Configuration

-The `defaults` are the default values applied to all the `paths` that match, unless overriden in a specific URL configuration.
-If you want them to apply to everything, you must define a path with `^/`.
+The `defaults` are the default values applied to all the `paths` that match, unless overridden in a specific URL configuration.
+This uses the same syntax as Request::is($pattern) If you want them to apply to everything, you must define a path with `*`.
 Use the `hosts` key to restrict the matches only to specific subdomains.

 This example config contains all the possible config values with their default